nventive/PromptVault/README.md

    }
    ```

-#### Backward Compatibility

-The extension maintains backward compatibility with the single repository configuration:
-- If `promptsSync.repositories` is empty or not configured, it falls back to `promptsSync.repository`
-- Existing configurations continue to work without changes

 #### Error Handling

 When syncing multiple repositories:

 - **Partial Success**: If some repositories sync successfully while others fail, the extension shows a partial success notification with details
 - **Complete Failure**: If all repositories fail, an error notification is shown
 - **Individual Errors**: Repository-specific errors are logged and reported separately